-- Position oil screen 3 with the O-rings on a pin wrench. - Insert the pin wrench through the drill hole of the screw plug and into the engine case on the opposite side. - Push the oil screen all the way into the engine case.
+- Position oil screen 3 with the O-rings on a pin wrench. - Position the pin wrench through the drilled hole of the screw plug in the opposite section of the engine case. - Push the oil screen all the way into the engine case.